jrmenzel/vimix_os/README.md

 ## Changes from xv6

-- Reorganized code, separate headers, renamed many functions and variables
+- Reorganized code, separate headers, renamed many functions and variables, using stdint types